-The Secretariat maintains an active and ongoing programme to identify and tag GBIF-relevant research in the scientific literature, and a searchable archive is freely available through the Mendeley GBIF Public Library.
+The Secretariat maintains an active and ongoing programme to identify and tag GBIF-relevant research in the scientific literature, and a complete searchable archive of all citations is freely available through the Mendeley GBIF Public Library.
 You can find publications authored from your own country by clicking on the Publications tab of the relevant country page, accessible from here.

 For examples of some interesting uses of GBIF-mediated data, visit our Featured data use section where the research is simply described, and you can find links to relevant biodiversity data served through this portal.
-You can also consult our annual GBIF Science Review and bimonthly Science Supplement accompanying the GBits newsletter.
+You can also consult our annual GBIF Science Review and bimonthly GBits newsletter.